Anti-Ballistic Missile Treaty: Theater Missile Defense negotiations

 The ABM Treaty prohibited "National Missile Defense" (NMD), but some interpreted it to allow more limited systems called "Theater Missile Defense" (TMD).
 This is because Article II of the treaty defined "ABM Systems" as those that "counter strategic missiles", which are typically defined as those with "intercontinental capability".
 Thus, TMD supporters argued, the treaty did not prohibit systems that defended against the countering of theatre ballistic missiles.
 The US had already developed and used such systems, including the Patriot Missile during the Gulf War.

 The problem arose as TMD systems could also potentially be capable of countering strategic ballistic missiles, not just theatre ballistic missiles.
-The Clinton administration began negotiations with the Russians in 1993 to make amendments to the treaty.
-After much discussion, Presidents Clinton and Boris Yeltsin signed addendum to the treaty on September 9, 1997.
+The Clinton administration began negotiations with the Russian Government in 1993 to make amendments to the treaty.
+After much discussion, the American president, Bill Clinton, and his Russian counterpart, president Boris Yeltsin, signed an addendum to the treaty on September 9, 1997.
 According to these new agreements, the treaty permitted missile defense systems to have a velocity up to 5 km/s as long as it had not been tested against targets traveling faster than 5 km/s.

-The 1997 agreement were eventually ratified by the Russian parliament on May 4, 2000 (along with START II treaty).
-However, it was opposed in the US Senate by some Republican senators led by Jesse Helms.
+The 1997 agreement was eventually ratified by the Russian parliament on May 4, 2000 (along with START II treaty).
+However, it was opposed in the U.S. Senate by some Republican senators led by the hawkish anti-communist Jesse Helms.
 As a result, Clinton never submitted the agreement to Congress, fearing that Helms would stall their ratification or defeat it outright.